Awmusic12635/ISTE-432-Project-Documentation/Design-Document.md

 ### Cache Admin Approval

-In our system new geocaches must be approved by an admin before they are publically viewable.
-To test this we first create a new geocache item.
-From there we then use our search feature to assert that the item is not viewable.
-If that is true it moves on making a new test user to view the admin page and approving all pending requests.
-It then reruns the same search this time asserting that the cache is now visible.
+In our system, new geocaches must be approved by an admin before they become publically viewable.
+To test this, we first create a new geocache item.
+From there, we then use our search feature to assert that the item is not viewable.
+If that is true, it moves on making a new test user to view the admin page and approving all pending requests.
+It then re-runs the same search, this time asserting that the cache is now visible.

 ```php
 <?php